noahssarcastic/raytracer/sp20-cs242-iniguez-tianrui5-proposal.md

     * Adjustable opacity (2 points)
 * Calculation Optimizations (4 points)
     * 1 point for implementation of a data structure for intersection testing
-    * 2 points for preformance increase of at least 20%
+    * 2 points for performance increase of at least 20%
-    * 3 points for preformance increase of at least 50%
+    * 3 points for performance increase of at least 50%
-    * 4 points for preformance increase of at least 100%
+    * 4 points for performance increase of at least 100%
 * Multi-jittered sampling (1 point)

 ## Testing Requirements (10 points)